 Will's mom and I spent Tuesday morning at the Nate Berkus Show.
 I didn't really know what to expect since I've never actually seen the show (sorry Nate) but it was really fun, mostly because Paula Dean was the guest and that woman was hilarious.
-I've always though her shows were pretty funny, but in person and unedited, so much funnier.
+I've always though her shows were pretty funny, but in person and unedited, so much funnier."You can really make any kind of biscuit you like Nate!"

 "What kind do you like Paula?